ibarbeito/UnitySoundController/README.md

 3. Your buddy "MakeSound" will choose a random sound for you from the specified in the XML, and play it! :D

 EXTRA: Create an string enum to hide the concrete strings!

+Developed in 2016 for Gato Studio Videogame Development Course